Micro-Star International: History

 An MSI Store.
 The MSI dragon, Lucky, greets customers at the entrance.

-In 2003, MSi released the "Mega PC", a shelf stereo computer hybrid with a front panel resembling the former and desktop computer connectors on the rear.
+In 2003, MSI released the "Mega PC", a shelf stereo computer hybrid with a front panel resembling the former and desktop computer connectors on the rear.

 In 2017, MSI signed a laptop distribution deal with Mustek.
 In April of the same year, MSI names certified partners for the creation of an RGB ecosystem with MSI Mystic Light Sync which includes Corsair, SteelSeries, G.Skill, Cooler Master, InWin, Phanteks, and others.

 Also April 2017, MSI launched "Join the Dragon" team sponsorship program to discover talented eSports teams.
 They have partnered with ESL for ESL One events in 2018 and became the official partner of ESL One Cologne 2018, one of the biggest events on the Counter-Strike: Global Offensive calendar.
 MSI sponsored the Method eSports organization in August 2018.
 MSI partnered with ESL to bring MGA 2018 grand finals to New York.
 Kazakhstan's AVANGAR won the Championship.

-Small-form factor PC sporting MSI Aero-ITX size graphics card.

 MSI and Ubisoft jointly presented Ambient Link (synchronized game lighting) on Assassin's Creed Odyssey and Tom Clancy's The Division 2 in 2019.